Our Commitment to Equity

 - Maintain an Advisory Board whose gender, racial and ethnic diversity is comparable or better than the Sonoma County population.

-- Increase awareness of outside resources and opportunities specifically for artists from historically excluded communities (BIPOC, LGBTQ, people with disabilities) and organizations that serve them in order to increase their access and participation in these programs.
+- Increased awareness of outside resources and opportunities specifically for artists from historically excluded communities (BIPOC, LGBTQ, people with disabilities) and organizations that serve them in order to increase their access and participation in these programs

-- Revised grant applications to learn how applicants’ activities work with historically excluded communities and how effective that work has been; created corresponding criteria for evaluation of applications.
+- Revised grant applications and criteria to learn about and assess applicants’ work with historically excluded communities and how effective that work has been.

 - Developed an Arts Education Strategic Framework with a focus on providing access to quality arts education for all TK-12 students in Sonoma County.
 This work included providing five mini-grants to schools and districts to adapt the Framework to their own circumstances: three of the five grants went to districts/schools in high needs districts with as much as 87% of the population from socioeconomically disadvantaged households, and more than 51% of the students for whom English is a second language.